Go Ad-Free

 logoThe People's Perspective on Medicine

-When’s the last time you looked at the ingredients in your antiperspirant?
-Most people never read labels.
+Most people rarely read labels.
+Do you have any idea what’s in your toothpaste?
+What about your antiperspirant or deodorant?
 Be honest, now.
 Have you ever checked your antiperspirant label?
-We’ll bet you a month’s salary that your antiperspirant contains aluminum.
+Does it contain magnesium or aluminum?
+We’ll bet you a month’s salary that your antiperspirant contains aluminum!

-Don’t take that bet.
+Do NOT take that bet!
 You’d lose!
 That’s because no underarm product can claim to be an antiperspirant unless it contains aluminum.
-That’s an FDA rule.
+That’s an absolute FDA rule.
+There are no exceptions.

 Can You Pronounce These Chemicals?